Arid wheat fields and dead cows: a snapshot of Argentina's worst drought in decades

 "There is a high probability of having very extreme maximum temperatures and very high minimum temperatures.
 Both are very high, that is it's going to be very hot," said climatologist and researcher Matilde Rusticucci.

-The Rosario grains exchange said in the next few days there would be some rain in the areas most in need, between 10 and 15 millimetres, but not nearly enough.
+The Rosario grains exchange said in the next few days there would be some rain in the areas most in need, between 10 and 15 millimeters, but not nearly enough.

 "It is not the important rains that we need," Russo said, adding a comparison with a drought in 2008/09 when major rains had come at the end of the year.
 This year, he said, looked worse.